 Mourning geckos are arboreal, which means that they need more vertical space than horizontal.
-A colony of 2-6 adult geckos does well in a 12”x12”x18” (30x30x45 cm), which is about the equivalent of a 10-gallon tank turned on its side.
+A colony of 2-3 adult geckos can do well in a 12”x12”x18” (30x30x45 cm), which is about the equivalent of a 10-gallon tank turned on its side.

-Any more than 6, and your geckos will start to pick on each other more often as they vie for personal space, which can result in severe injuries (more on that in the Handling & Body Language section).
-If you want a larger colony, add about 5 gallons of space per extra 2-3 geckos (or about 10 gallons per 6 geckos).
+Any more than 3, and your geckos will start to pick on each other more often as they vie for personal space, which can result in severe injuries (more on that in the Handling & Body Language section).
+If you want a larger colony, add about 5 gallons of space per additional 2 geckos.

 Adult mourning geckos are small enough; hatchling mourning geckos are incredibly tiny!
 And with small size comes a talent for mischief — specifically, escape through spaces like ventilation holes and wire ports (I’m looking at you, Exo Terra).

 Some mourning gecko keepers choose to keep hatchlings in the same enclosure as the adults, which can work as long as there’s plenty of hiding spaces.
 However, adults are known to eat their young (!), which is why many keepers opt to remove the hatchlings and give them their own space to grow up.